-(NAME new_map_name (Expression))
+(NAME new\map\name (Expression))

-Allows graphic output to be saved in the raster map layer new_map_name, so that it is available for additional analysis or for future viewing.
-The results of performing the expression in parentheses is then placed into the named output raster map layer (here, new_map_name).
+Allows graphic output to be saved in the raster map layer new\map\name, so that it is available for additional analysis or for future viewing.
+The results of performing the expression in parentheses are then placed into the named output raster map layer (here, new\map\name).
 Note that this means that r.combine may be used to create new raster map layers from existing ones. r.combine automatically creates a color table for the new raster map layers; however, the user should run the GRASS program r.support to fill in category assignments and history information if the new raster map layer is to be saved for future use in the mapset.